 There are also plenty of museums and art galleries to explore.
-If you’re looking for a night out on the town, Namur has a number of bars and clubs to choose from.
-You’re sure to have a great time exploring all that Namur has to offer!
+If you’re looking for a night out on the town, there are dozens of bars and clubs to choose from.

 Dinant is a small city located in the southern part of Belgium.
 It’s best known for its picturesque setting, with the Meuse River running through the center of town.

 Dinant is also home to a number of well-preserved medieval landmarks, including the Notre Dame de Dinant Cathedral and the Chateau de Dinant.
-If you’re looking for something to do outside of the city, Dinant is a great base for exploring the Ardennes Forest.
+If you’re looking for something to do outside of the city, Dinant is an excellent base for exploring the Ardennes Forest.

-Even if you’re not particularly interested in history, Waterloo makes for a pleasant day trip from the capital of the European Union, Brussels.
+Even if you’re not particularly interested in history, Waterloo makes for a pleasant day trip from Brussels, the capital of the European Union.
 The town center is compact and easy to explore on foot, and there are plenty of cafes and restaurants where you can stop for a bite to eat.

 Ypres is a small city located in the western part of Belgium.
-It’s best known for the bloody battles fought here in World War I. It was the site of a number of major battles between British, Commonwealth, and Belgian forces against the German Empire.
+It’s best known for the bloody battles fought here in World War I. It was the site of several major battles between British, Commonwealth, and Belgian forces against the German Empire.
 You can learn more about these horrific struggles at the Flanders Fields Museum.

-Today, Ypres is a charming city with plenty of cafes and shops to explore in the heart of the city center.
+Today, Ypres is a charming city in the heart of the city center with plenty of cafes and shops to explore.
 It’s famous for its small family-owned chocolatiers.

-Brussels is a great destination for a city break and is the largest city in Belgium, making it a top place to visit in Belgium for first-time tourists to Europe.
+Brussels is a great destination for a city break and the largest city in Belgium, making it a top place for first-time European tourists.
 This is the capital city of Belgium and is also known as the capital of the European Union.
-It’s very centrally located and a great spot for history buffs.
+It’s very centrally located and a great spot for history enthusiasts.

-It’s easy to get around, and there are plenty of things to see and do.
-Grand Place is the city’s main square, and it’s surrounded by beautiful historic buildings.
+It’s easy to get around, and plenty of things to see and do.
+Grand Place is the city’s main square, surrounded by beautiful historic buildings.

-The Atomium is another Brussels landmark – it’s a giant steel structure that was built for the 1958 World Expo.
+The Atomium is another Brussels landmark – a giant steel structure built for the 1958 World Expo.
 If you’re interested in the fine arts and rich cultural history, Brussels has plenty of museums and art galleries to explore.

-And if you’re looking for a night out, Brussels has a vibrant nightlife scene with many bars and clubs to choose from right in the city center that you can choose to make the most of your time exploring Belgium.
+And if you’re looking for a night out, Brussels has a lively nightlife scene with many bars and clubs to choose from right in the city center.
+You can choose to make the most of your time exploring Belgium.

 11. Spa “the Pearl of the Ardennes”

-Spa is known for its casinos that were built for visitors in the 17th Century, but there is much more to this resort town.
+Spa is known for its casinos built for visitors in the 17th Century, but there is much more to this resort town.
 Spa is the perfect place to relax and rejuvenate.

 The city of Spa is full of history and culture.
 A spa is a unique place that has something for everyone.
-Whether you’re looking to enjoy the outdoors or indulge in some gambling, the Spa is the place for you.
-So, don’t miss out on this hidden gem, and add Spa to your travel plans today!
+Whether you want to enjoy the outdoors or indulge in gambling, the Spa is the place for you.

 12. Aqualibi Water Park

-Some other tourist attractions in Genk include Bokrijk open-air museum, Hoge Kempen Nationalpark, and the coal mines of André Du Mont.
-So whether you’re looking for history, nature, or just a unique experience, Genk is definitely worth a visit.
+Some other tourist attractions in Genk include the Bokrijk open-air museum, Hoge Kempen National Park, and the coal mines of André Du Mont.

 The Ardennes is a hilly and incredibly beloved forested place for adventurous travelers throughout Belgium.
-Ideal to hike, camp, and cycle, the Ardennes has thick forests, caves, and mountains and is famous for its lynx, deer, and Wild Bear species.
+Ideal for hiking, camping, and cycling, the Ardennes has thick forests, caves, and mountains and is famous for its lynx, deer, and Wild Bear species.

-The Ardennes has many exciting destinations that can be explored by foot or by bicycle: It’s an ideal place for a visit to Belgium in a day.
-Tourist attractions in Ardennes include Castle Bouillon, Hansur-Lesse and Labrovnik.
+The Ardennes has many exciting destinations that can be explored by foot or bicycle.
+It’s an ideal place to visit Belgium in a day.
+Tourist attractions in Ardennes include Castle Bouillon, Hansur-Lesse, and Labrovnik.

-If you are looking for accommodation, check out The Azur en Ardenne as it’s a great option for relaxed lodging in the Ardennes region.
+If you are looking for accommodation, check out The Azur en Ardenne, as it’s a superb option for relaxed lodging in the Ardennes region.

 15. Hoge Kempen National Park

-Hoge Kempen National Park is a beautiful Belgium tourist destination that covers more than 5,000 acres.
+Hoge Kempen National Park is a beautiful Belgium tourist destination covering over 5,000 acres.
 This park is dominated by large lakes, large pine forests, and purple flowers in the heathlands.
 The most elevated part of the park provides spectacular views.

-Hoge Kempen National Park also offers many tourist attractions such as Information kiosks, caféterias, hiking trails, and bikes.
+In this park, numerous rare and special animal species, including wolves, roe deer, and sandpipers, live in natural habitats.
+Hoge Kempen National Park also offers tourist attractions such as Information kiosks, caféterias, hiking trails, and bikes.